Amir-Majdi/lecture-summariser/README.md

 # 📘 Lecture Study Workflow README

+### Click Here To Start - [Smart Summaries Tool](https://chatgpt.com/g/g-68b06ffd37c881918f805a0d40b0ba7c-smart-summaries-by-amir-majdi)
 This workflow is designed to turn lecture materials like `transcripts` and/or `slides` into **clear, structured, and effective study resources**.
 It doesn't just summarise it actively guides you through a step by step process that mirrors how a good teacher would teach: highlighting what matters most explaining concepts in depth, and adapting to your knowledge level.

-Click here to start - [Smart Summaries Tool](https://chatgpt.com/g/g-68b06ffd37c881918f805a0d40b0ba7c-smart-summaries-by-amir-majdi)

 ------------------------------------------------------------------------